nervetattoo/simple-thermostat/README.md

   - `attribute` _string_: The key for an attribute to use instead of state.
 If this sensor has no entity it will use the main entity's attributes
   - `unit` _string_: When specifying an attribute you can manually set the unit to display
   - `decimals` _number_: If you know your sensors has a numeric value you can round it to a number of decimals.
+  - `type` _relativetime_: Special data types that result in special handling.

 ## Header config